-Data has become a fundamental part of our lives. whether its banking, making a purchase, using social media or dealing with the government services, all of it involves our personal data being collected, stored, analyzed and even transferred as per their requirement.
+Data has become a fundamental part of our lives. whether it's banking, making a purchase, using social media or dealing with the government services, all of it involves our personal data being collected, stored, analyzed and even transferred as per their requirement.

-GDPR is especially designed to protect personal data of users from misuse and covers both personal data and sensitive personal data.
+GDPR is specially designed to protect personal data of users from misuse and covers both personal data and sensitive personal data.
 Though it’s quite complex to categorize both and evaluate which information falls under which categories, broadly they can be categorized in this manner:

 Personal data refers to any piece of information which can be used to identify a person.
 Following will be counted as personal data under GDPR:

 - Phone Number